SachinJadhav222/capstone-assignment-01-java/README.md

 # capstone-assignment-01-java

-Problem Statement:
+ * Assignment 01

-1. Implement below Program using Java Concepts
+Implement below Program using Java Concepts

 a.
 Create a class name as IT_Calculator